clomax/spree_flexible_variants/README.md

 HowTo
 -----

-Each product has the optio, `Flexible Variants`, to sell variants at different sized cuts.
+Each product has the option, `Flexible Variants`, to sell variants at different sized cuts.
 The number of flexible units is the total number of the smallest size you can sell.